Partnership Work Visa

 How much does it cost?

-If you apply online, the application fee is $860 if your partner is a New Zealand resident or citizen, and $700 if your partner holds a work visa.
+If you apply online, the application fee is $860 if your partner is a New Zealand resident or citizen, and $700 if you are applying for a Partner of a Worker Work Visa.

 There may be other associated costs such as getting your medical and chest-xray done if you have not provided one in the last three years, and getting a police certificate from your home country if it has been more than two years since last supplying one to INZ.